ft/ufw/doc/pages/maintainer.md

 - The copyright notices must be up-to-date.
 This is most important to review with the first release of a year.

+- `CHANGES` must be updated, keeping consistence with previous entries in the file.
+The release date must match the according release-tag in `git`.
+The previous release mentioned in the entry must match the release name of the previous entry.
+To update the `Diffstat` section, you can use the output of the utility in `tools/generate-diffstat.sh`.

 - When every check is performed and passes adequately, a release can be carried out.